 Still, she, herself, was a big name with much commercial success during the Golden Age in Hollywood, and rightly so!

 You thought you knew everything there is to know about ‘The Queen of Technicolour’?
 Well, here are the top ten facts about Maureen O’Hara that you never knew.

 10. Maureen FitzSimons – it’s all in the name

-Interestingly enough, this goddess with ginger hair was so strong-willed and determined in her career, that she was unafraid to perform her own stunts on the set of her movies.
-She used a sword in both her movies Against All Flags and At Sword’s Point as well as doing a lot of stunt work in McLintock.
+Interestingly enough, this goddess with ginger hair was so strong-willed and determined in her career, that she was unafraid to perform her own stunts on the set of numerous action films.

 8. Shamrock Rovers – her beloved team

-Maureen’s father was a part-owner of the famous football team ‘Shamrock Rovers’, a local Dublin team which she held close to her heart.
+Maureen’s father Charles B. FitzSimons was a part-owner of the famous football team ‘Shamrock Rovers’, a local Dublin team that she held close to her heart.

-7. Her roles with John Wayne – ‘just friends‘
+7. Her roles with John Wayne – longtime friends

 6. ‘Tis Herself’ – an autobiography